 I thought I would treat myself and my husband to some luxury and relaxation at Melia Zanzibar after reaching the summit of Mt Kilimanjaro and camping with the Maasai warriors.
 I am so glad we did, from the moment we arrived at Melia Zanzibar to the moment that we left, the service from the staff was nothing but exceptional.

-The resort itself was beautiful and modern with stunning views overlooking the Indian ocean.
+The beach resort itself was beautiful and modern with stunning views overlooking the Indian Ocean.

-Situated in a beautiful part of the island known as ‘Spice Island’, is the all-inclusive luxury resort of Melia Zanzibar.
-It is a large complex with beautiful gardens, private jetty with breathtaking views, two infinitely pools and a private beach.
+Situated in a beautiful part of the island known as ‘Spice Island’, is the all-inclusive luxury resort of Melia Zanzibar Africa.
+It is a large complex with beautiful gardens, a private jetty with breathtaking views, two infinitely pools and a private beach.
 The resort is also ringed by a natural coral reef, making bathing and relaxing a safe experience.

 I am a big fan of infinity swimming pools and the resort has two that guests can use.
 They also have suites available with private pools.
 You have the main pool and the gym pool both offering breathtaking views of the ocean.